orestar/Getting_Cleaning_Data_Project/codebook.md

 * fBodyBodyGyroJerkMag-std()
 * fBodyBodyGyroJerkMag-meanFreq()

-3/ Transformations
+**3/ Transformations**

-- Created the train and test datasets adding them the subject and the activity.
+- Created the training and test datasets adding them the subject and the activity column.

-- Merged the training and the test sets to create one data set.
+- Merged the training and the test sets to create one single data set.

-- Set the column names
+- Set the proper column names.

 - Extracted only the measurements on the mean and standard deviation for each measurement.

-- Set descriptive activity names to name the activities in the data set
+- Set descriptive activity names to name the activities in the data set.

 - Created the second, independent tidy data set with the average of each variable for each activity and each subject.